QkoSad/dotfiles/.config/nvim/README.md

 # Unused
-set filetype? - prints the current buffer file type

 tsc-nvim, ts-error-translator might be unneeded not sure what use they are Unsure about trouble lsp-zero.nvim = lsp managers helps set up and running lsp servers.
 It removes the
     need of manual configuration with nvim-cmp and nvim-lspconfig.
     !No longer used.
+# random
+set filetype? - prints the current buffer file type

+In order to use molten
+Every new project that uses vnev shoudl do: pip install ipykernel python -m ipykernel install --user --name project_name Project name should match the venev name in order for Molten to automatically load the kernel